remibert/pycameresp/doc/CAMFLASHER.md

 ![Upload shell server](/images/16_CamFlasher_UploadShell.png "Upload shell or server")

 If you select **Upload shell**, it will only download the shell and the text editor.
-This case works perfectly on a Pico PI RP02 as well as all esp32.
+This case works perfectly on a Pico PI W RP02 as well as all esp32.

 If you select **Upload server**, you will also have the web server, ftp, wifimanager. **This download overwrites the main.py, so if you have modified it, you will have to save it first.**